pycogram/smartcoin_mining_app/README.md

 ### UI Prototype:
 The frontend was first designed and prototyped by me on **Figma** and then developed using Javascript libraries and CSS framework.

-### Screenshot of Smartcoin Design build with figma
+### Smartcoin Design build with figma:
+SC was first designed on figma before I started coding it.
 ![Screenshot](./sc-figma.png)